Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 2005 Ford Escape Transmission

 The 2005 Ford Escape is notorious for transmission failures, often requiring complete transmission replacement.
-Owners commonly report shaking, slipping, and sudden failures, often while driving on the highway.
+Owners commonly report shaking, slipping, and sudden shortcomings, usually while driving on the highway.
 Difficulty shifting gears can quickly become a complete inability to engage the transmission, rendering the vehicle inoperable.

 2006 Ford Escape Transmission

-Ford Escape Problems with transmission continue to plague the 2006 Ford Escape.
+Ford Escape Transmission problems continue to plague the 2006 Ford Escape.
 Many owners experienced rough or delayed shifting, especially in low gears.
 There were also reports of complete transmission failure, similar to the 2005 model year.

 The leading cause of this problem is often the torque converter.
 If the torque converter fails, it can cause damage to the transmission fluid pump and ultimately lead to transmission failure.
 Fixing this problem usually requires a new torque converter and, often, a complete transmission rebuild, with costs ranging from $1,500 to $3,500.